Kate Forbes says Scotland must 'reset' public services

 Her spending review outlines plans to reduce the overall size of the public sector workforce to pre-Covid levels, with the aim of keep the total pay bill, as opposed to pay levels, at 2022-23 levels.

-It said that this should be achieved through "effective vacancy and recruitment management".
+It said that this should be achieved through "effective vacancy and recruitment management" and would allow remaining staff to be given year-on-year pay increases.

+It also said there should be a renewed focus on wellbeing, with bodies being invited to take part in the four-day working week pilot, as well as continuing to make better use of new technology to allow for hybrid or home working.

-About a fifth of Scotland's workforce are employed in the public sector, with a pay bill of over £21bn per year.
+About a fifth of Scotland's workforce are employed in the public sector - with a pay bill of over £21bn per year - and public sector staffing has grown from about 410,000 to about 440,000 over the past five years.

+The review said: "While some of this growth relates to the devolution of new functions to Scotland, such as elements of tax and social security, continued growth of the public sector away from frontline services is not sustainable".

+The government said it will now consult with trade unions and workers to "navigate the challenge of a post-Covid-19 pandemic reset".

-The government could also look at reducing the number of buildings it owns, and potentially reducing the number of public bodies in Scotland.
+The review said the government could also look at reducing the number of buildings it owns, and potentially reducing the number of public bodies in Scotland.

 'Unprecedented cost-of-living crisis'